VicenteYago/AdvancedWeatherStation/README.md

 * ESPAsyncTCP : https://github.com/me-no-dev/ESPAsyncTCP
 * TimeLib : https://github.com/PaulStoffregen/Time

 * Nextion libraries are unmantained and full of bugs, afortunately [Seithan](https://github.com/Seithan/EasyNextionLibrary) provided an excellent one with a very good documentaion.
 Additionally [Perry Pebbington](https://forum.arduino.cc/index.php?topic=604185.msg4100443#msg4100443) and  [Ray Livingston](https://forum.arduino.cc/index.php?topic=620821.0) also offer solutions to the original nextion libraries.
+But the Seithan one is the only that fits all my needs.

 In order to use the library update the following lines in `Arduino/libraries/ITEADLIB_Arduino_Nextion-0.7.0/NexConfig.h`